Nina Franoszek

-Nina Franoszek (born March 16, 1963 in Berlin) is a German-American actress and film and theater director.
-Franoszek was awarded an Adolf Grimme Award for "Outstanding Lead Actress in a Drama Series" for her performance in the TV Mini-Series Sardsch (1998).
+Nina Franoszek is a German-American actress and film and theater director.
+Franoszek was awarded an Adolf Grimme Award for "Outstanding Lead Actress in a Drama Series" for her performance in the TV miniseries Sardsch (1998).

 Early life and education

-Franoszek was born in Berlin, West Germany to the fine artists Sabine Franek and Eduard Franoszek, who was also a professor at the Berlin University of the Arts.
+Nina Franoszek was born in Berlin, West Germany to the fine artists Sabine Franek and Eduard Franoszek, who was also a professor at the Berlin University of the Arts.

 She graduated from high school (Abitur) in 1981.